How top athletes set goals that most people don't

 Some examples are like what lifestyle you want to live, where you want to take your company, what recognition you want to receive, and how big an audience you want to create.

 The truth is, we don’t always get the best of what we want.
 Having goals that you consistently failed to achieve is going to make you feel like a failure, even you’ve already done your best and getting a decent or good result.
 Having a low result goal allows you to celebrate your effort, boost your confidence and happiness, and then, prepare for another battle.

 Ask yourself, given that you’re becoming who you want to be and staying true to your values, what are the lowest results you tolerate for yourself.
 Maybe you don’t need that fame and recognition you always wanted, all you need is a steady growth in revenue and appreciation from your customers.

 This is what most people don’t do.
 Most people stop at their high result goal (some only set high result goal).
 The process goal is the work you need to get done regularly to achieve everything you have set above.

 For an example, my low result goal is to make a decent income from my online business, my high result goal is generating 10x more revenue from it, and my identity is to spread wisdom and insights via my writing, but these goals don’t just happen themselves.
-To achieve all the goals above, you need to make a system—daily routines, habits, training, and practice—to move forward progressively.
-(For me, I write and publish an article every week.)
+To achieve all the goals above, you need to make a system—daily routines, habits, training, and practice—to move forward progressively (for me, it's writing every week.)

 To achieve greatness as an athlete, one need to lock their eyes on the grand prize, push themselves beyond limiting beliefs and physical boundaries, be disciplined in putting in the work, and develop a high-level mental toughness.
 I believe this goal setting process helps them to perform at their peak state.
 And I believe we can implement this technique as a creative person and an entrepreneur to discover greatness in our work.